Find what you need, when you need it, in a thread.

 The thread context has special status within a thread.
-It’s always at the top, and it’s always visible on the page.
+It's always at the top, and it's always visible on the page.
+It's typically used to frame the discussion or decision and provide necessary context.
+Learn more about engaging with the thread context here.

 The timeline helps you and your group to quickly access content (conversations, questions, decisions…).
 It is a visual, interactive history of key events, processes, or milestones that helps your group to understand how a conversation evolved over time or to review how a given outcome came about.